Professor of Mathematics & Department Chair

-David Housman teaches courses in applied mathematics and computer science using interactive lectures, projects, self-discovery, cooperative groups, and a process orientation.
+David Housman teaches courses in mathematics using interactive lectures, projects, self-discovery, cooperative groups, and a process orientation.
 He has mentored over seventy students in undergraduate research through summer programs, independent studies, and senior theses.
 His research interests are in game theory with applications to biology, economics, and political science.
-He is an active member of and Eucharistic Minister for St. Thomas the Apostle Church, coordinator for Science Speakers, and co-director of the Goshen College Science Olympiad regional tournament.
+He currently attends St. Pius X Roman Catholic Church.

 - Math 105: Quantitative Reasoning (Syllabus)

 - Math 170: Functions, Data, and Models (Syllabus)

 - Math 205: Discrete Mathematics (Syllabus)